aarenson/PHPCap/tests/README.md

 ### Setup Steps
 1. Log in to REDCap
-2. Import the PHPCap-test.xml REDCap project file
+2. Import the test REDCap project files in directory __tests/projects__.
-3. Request a token for the project imported in the step above
+3. In REDCap, request API tokens for the projects imported in the step above
-4. Once you have your token, copy the "config-example.ini" file to a file named "config.ini" and then set the URL in that file to be the URL for the API of your REDCap instance, and set the token to be the token for your project that was requested in the previous step
+4. Once you have your token, copy the "config-example.ini" file to a file named "config.ini" and then set the URL in that file to be the URL for the API of your REDCap instance, and set the tokens to be the tokens for your projects that were requested in the previous step

 ### Running the Tests
 To run the tests, from the PHPCap root directory enter: